Adding Your Spouse to Payroll

 Business Tax Deductions and Fringe Benefits

-Refer to our chapter on tax deductions and fringe benefits for more detailed information on deducting business meals including IRS Notice 2018-76 which fixed the butchered Section 274 code from the Tax Cuts and Jobs Act of 2017.
-Dinners with your spouse could be booked as a business meeting making your meals expense 50% deductible.
-Business travel to conferences or other business related trips can be 100% deductible when your spouse is also an employee.
+Dinners with your spouse could be booked as a business meeting making your meals expense 50% deductible (but 100% for the 2021 and 2022 tax years).
+Business travel to conferences or other business-related trips can be 100% deductible when your spouse is also an employee.
 Business trips to Fiji?
 Probably not.
 There are rules on extravagance.

 401k Plans, SEP IRAs and Social Security